sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

   com.jayway.jsonpath.PathNotFoundException: No results for path: date
   ```

-  It was because I set the field name to local
+  It was because fieldname and method name mismatch like following

   ```
     public LocalDate getLocalDate() {